robertocarroll/icc-beta/style-guide-templates/style-points.md

 - H.E. for His/Her Excellency

 ## Ampersands
-Use “and“ in most cases.
-Use & when part of a company name.
+Use “and” in most cases.
+Only use “&” when part of a company name.

 ## Brackets
 Use curly brackets (like this) rather than square brackets \[not like this\].

-Use square brackets to make amendments to quoted material and to provide translations or explanations of titles left in another language.
+Only use square brackets to make amendments to quoted material and to provide translations or explanations of titles left in another language.

 ## Bullet points
 Use bullet points and lists to break up text and make it easier to read.